Breaking down sugar consumption

-Sugar’s addictive properties and the over-consumption is really hurting our health and well-being.
-Dr Serge Ahmedconcluded, “when society finally discovers that refined sugar is just another white powder, along with pure cocaine, it will change its mind and attitude toward refined food addiction.”
-Refined sugars include all sugars used as ingredients in processed and prepared foods such as white breads, cakes, sodas, chocolate, ice cream, and anything else that tastes good.
-High consumption of refined sugars has been linked to obesity and a decreased intake in other essential nutrients.
+Sugar’s addictive properties and over-consumption are really hurting our health and well-being.
+Dr. Serge Ahmedconcluded, “when society finally discovers that refined sugar is just another white powder, along with pure cocaine, it will change its mind and attitude toward refined food addiction.”
+Refined sugars include all sugars used as ingredients in processed and prepared foods such as white bread, cakes, sodas, chocolate, ice cream, and anything else that tastes good.
+High consumption of refined sugars has been linked to obesity and a decreased intake of other essential nutrients.

 When people talk about cutting out sugar in their diet, they are usually talking about refined sugars.
 Candy, donuts, sodas, are among a few in the refined sugar category, but there are differences in the type of sugar out there.
 On a molecular level sugar is made up of glucose and fructose.
 Believe it or not, one type of sugar is not better or worse for you.
 Excess of any type of sugar will lead to gain weight even if you are training for a marathon.
 The difference is that fructose and glucose affect your body differently and are processed differently.

-- Fructose, the primary sweetener in fruit juices and non-diet sodas, can only be metabolized by the liver.
+The primary sweetener in fruit juices and non-diet sodas can only be metabolized by the liver.
 Here’s the bottom line: When we consume more fructose than our liver can process, that fructose is turned into fat, which contributes to weight gain.

 Sugar straight from cane and beets is natural, but most of the sugars we consume today are known as refined sugars.
 This refining process removes the good essential nutrients from sugar which results in foods with nothing but calories.